-Vice President of Global Oil, Gas and Chemical
+Vice President, Global Oil, Gas

 Steve Arendt is Vice President of the Global Oil, Gas and Chemical division at ABS Group.
-In this role, Arendt creates safety, risk, asset reliability and integrity management solutions to help meet upstream, midstream and downstream energy, chemical and related process industry client regulatory requirements and performance needs.
+In this role, Arendt creates safety, risk, asset reliability, and integrity management solutions to help meet upstream, midstream, and downstream energy, chemical, and related process industry client regulatory requirements and performance needs.

 Arendt has more than four decades of leadership in process safety management (PSM), risk management and incident investigations for both the onshore and offshore market sectors, including the following contributions:

 - Served on many process safety committees for several groups: AIChE, Center for Chemical Process Safety (CCPS), ACC/CMA, American Petroleum Institute and Center for Offshore Safety

 - Authored more than 80 articles, guides and books on process safety and risk management topics, including CCPS's Guidelines for Risk Based Process Safety

 - Worked alongside industry, labor, government and stakeholder groups in the development of the Occupational Safety and Health Administration (OSHA) PSM regulation and the Environmental Protection Agency (EPA) Risk Management Plan (RMP) Rule, including leading national PSM/RMP roll-out workshops and communication of RMP worst-case scenarios to the public in the Kanawha Valley of West Virginia and in the East Harris County of Houston, Texas